All Chapters

 Counting the Uncountable

 Cantor gave these infinities names.
-The size of the natural numbers — the smallest infinity — he called ℵ₀ (aleph-null, using the first letter of the Hebrew alphabet).
+The size of the natural numbers — the smallest infinity — he called ℵ₀ (aleph-null, using the first letter of the Hebrew alphabet, because why not go big with your notation when your subject is literally infinite).
 The size of the real numbers he called c, for "continuum."
 And his theorem proved that c > ℵ₀.

 CH: There is no set whose cardinality is strictly between that of the integers (ℵ₀) and the real numbers (c).